 - Between Los Angeles (LAX) and Miami (MIA)

-Then Alaska Mileage Plan and American AAdvantage elite members get Flagship Lounge access in all of the above markets when not in first or business class, except the three domestic city pairs above.
+Then Alaska Mileage Plan and American AAdvantage elite members get Flagship Lounge access in all of the above markets when not in first or business class, except the nine domestic city pairs above.

 The catch is that not all airports have Flagship Lounges.
 In other words, if you’re traveling from Tampa to Chicago to London as an Executive Platinum member you could use the Admirals Club in Tampa and then the Admirals Club or Flagship Lounge in Chicago (I’d highly recommend using the latter).